tatsath/FinancialDataset/docs/Docs/FRED.rst

 =========

 `FRED <https://fred.stlouisfed.org/>`_ is one of the richest source of economic data containing 816,000 US and international time series from 107 sources.
+All the categories of data that can be obtained from FRED can be found `here <https://fred.stlouisfed.org/categories>`_

 .. note::
     Refer to `FRED Jupyter Notebook <https://github.com/tatsath/FinAILabDatasets/blob/main/Docs/JupyterNotebooks/FRED.ipynb>`_ for more details.